A model for standardizing manipulation terminology in physical therapy practice

 Research supporting the efficacy of manual therapy, manipulation in particular, is growing.
 The ability to communicate clearly and accurately regarding this important intervention, regardless of region or background, is essential if clinicians are to incorporate this research in clinical practice.
 In February 2007, the American Academy of Orthopaedic Manual Physical Therapists formed a task force to standardize manual therapy terminology, starting with the intervention of manipulation.
 The ultimate goal of this task force was to create a template that has the potential to be used internationally by the community of physical therapists in order to standardize manual therapy nomenclature.
 The following document reflects the work and recommendations of this task force.

 Mintken, Paul E.; Derosa, Carl; Little, Tamara; and Smith, Britt, "A model for standardizing manipulation terminology in physical therapy practice" (2008).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 1014.